Industruino/documentation/indio.md

 | 14	| / | D3/SCL |	PROTO: no	<br> IND.I/O: yes | used for I2C RTC|

 # UC1701

 You can download the library from within the Arduino libraries manager or from [this repository](https://github.com/Industruino/UC1701).
-The Industruino LCD is connected over SPI to the pins D19,20,21,22 (and the backlight to D13 on 32u4 boards and D26 on 1286 boards).
-We suggest you use either of these 2 libraries:
-* our customised UC1701 library (available in this repository): easy to use, relatively small (it is also used in the Industruino pre-installed demo sketches). it is largely compatible with the popular PCD8544 (Nokia screens). familiar syntax:
+This library is easy to use, relatively small (it is also used in the Industruino pre-installed demo sketches).
+It is largely compatible with the popular PCD8544 (Nokia screens), with familiar syntax:
 ```
 lcd.begin();
 lcd.clear();